substrait-io/substrait/site/docs/relations/physical_relations.md

 | Duplicate Eliminated Side | The side that is deduplicated and pushed into the other side.                                                                                                                                                           | Required                 |

 ## Duplicate Eliminated Get Operator
 An operator that takes as its input the result of the deduplicated side of the Duplicate Eliminated Join.
-It simply scans the input and outputs the deduplicated.
+It simply scans the input and outputs the deduplicated values.
 | Signature            | Value                                                                               |
 | -------------------- |-------------------------------------------------------------------------------------|
 | Inputs               | 1                                                                                   |